CloudTechDevOps/2nd10WeeksofCloudOps-main/docker-compose-process-note.md

 -- crate a amazon-linux ec2 instance and connect to the instance

--- create a rds  mysql database for this project
+-- create a rds  mysql database for this project or you can use container directly

 -- install the git,docker and docker compose by follwing commands.run the following commands individually
 ```sh